The PMU performs a number of mandatory and optional security operations, including the following.

 3.The CSU continues by loading the FSBL in OCM for execution by either the RPU or the APU.
 The CSU then loads the PMU user firmware (PMU FW) into the PMU RAM for execution by the PMU firmware.

 The PMU FW provides platform management services in conjunction with the PMU ROM code.
-The PMU FW is required in most systems and must be present for the Xilinx-based FSBL and system software.
+The PMU FW is required in most systems and must be present for the AMD-based FSBL and system software.
 The PMU is described in Platform Management Unit.

 The CSU is the central configuration processor that manages secure and non-secure system-level configuration.
 Triple redundancy and built-in ECC (in the embedded processor and surrounding logic) is for system reliability and strong SEU resilience.
 The CSU also contains the key management unit, crypto accelerators, and the PS/PL programming interface.